Manipulating Pipette Tips¶

 )

-Next, append the new tip rack to the pipette’s tip_rack property:
+Next, change the pipette’s tip_rack

 pipette = protocol.load_instrument(